 - If so, why do these characteristics resonate with them?

 Improve Your Employment Brand

 If you’ve discovered that there are opportunities to strengthen your organization’s employment brand, pursue them as soon as possible.
-By taking initiative to improve your organization's image as an employer, you can transform your candidate pool and talent pipeline for the better.
-As a result, you will fill positions faster and better—empowering your business and team to excel.
+By taking initiative to improve your organization's image as an employer, you can transform your talent pipeline for the better.
+As a result, you will be able to fill positions faster and more effectively, which will empower your business and team to excel.